802.11 Core Register Layout

 2

-backoff delay? seems to control the backoff delay before sending the next frame in units of slots
+IFS BACKOFF DELAY.
+It controls the backoff delay before sending the next data or management frame in units of slots.

 ucode